 i.
 All the documents should be submitted in the original.
 The concerned Forwarding Authorities/ Drawing and Disbursement Officers are personally held responsible for fake and fabricated bills and misappropriation of public funds.

 ii.
 The details of the sender / HoD concerned like full postal address including pin code and mobile contact number should be furnished on the front side of the envelope.

 iii.
 All the applicants are informed that the online module for scrutiny of medical reimbursement bills will be deployed shortly by Dr.NTR Vaidyaseva Trust.
 In this regard, it is to inform that the submission of bills in the form of physical records will not be considered as and when the online process is enabled.
 The date of online deployment will be informed in due course.

 2) Package rates:

-If any rates which are not covered in the said procedure, the scrutinising authority is empowered to take final decision in the matter basing on the disease/ nature of disease, necessity of treatment /medicine.
+If any rates which are not covered in the said procedure, the scrutinizing authority is empowered to take a final decision in the matter basing on the disease/ nature of the disease, the necessity of treatment /medicine.